LiubovPlugar/LiubovPlugar.github.io/README.md

-**This will be long and interesting way to learn how to code...
+**It will be a long and an interesting way to learn how to code...
 Let´s start this journey!**